Nictiz/HL7-mappings/ada_2_fhir/ketenzorg/3.0.2/beschikbaarstellen/README.txt

 ===Release Notes===
 2020-04-07 -
+* MM-1056 Improved display on codes in AllergyIntolerance.category and .criticality
 * MM-1057 Add Composition.type.display
 2020-03-30 -
 * Add support for identifier on EpisodeOfCare, remove identifier from Flag.
 Path would not have data and if it did it would have been incorrect